Install this project, the required dependencies and the pre-commit hooks for development.

 Fortunately, the commitizen can be used to generate the commit messages in the conventional commit style.
 The whole process of contribution is as follows:

-extra dependencies.
-If you are using vscode, you can install the Commit Message Editor extension to generate the commit message following the conventional commit style. - Make changes.
+• Install commitizen.
+You can install it by pip install commitizen, or if you have installed the [dev] extra dependencies, you can skip this step since commitizen has already been included in the [dev] extra dependencies.
+If you are using vscode, you can install the Commit Message Editor extension to generate the commit message following the conventional commit style.